LVK-96/Dotfiles/README.md

 # Dotfiles

-My configuration files for various programs i use.
+My configuration files for various programs I use.